ubco-W2022T1-cosc301/project-group20/final_report_group_20.md

 ## Exploratory Data Analysis

-- overall stats of the dataset
-- add gained information about the submmission column (column includes values of type int, where the value is how many submission wins the fighter has to date)
-- mention there are multiple instances of a fighter within the rows.
-The total submission count will be the first instance of the fighter in descending order.
+-  The total submission count will be the first instance of the fighter in descending order.
-- add a figure for the number of fights under each division.
-This points out potential bias in the dataset (i.e. more fights in lw than wfw)
-- mention the number of fights each fighter has in descending order
-- data type of height column what units of measurement.
-- show the plot of the height distribution across all divisions

 The raw dataset is stored in the form of a two dimensional dataframe and contains 6012 rows and 144 column entries.
+The rows descend in order according to most recent date.
 106 columns have entries of type float, 28 columns have entries of type integer, 9 columns have entries of type object and 1 column has entries of type boolean.
 The competitors for each fight are classified as either Red or Blue.
 The information about the fighters will have a prefix "R" or "B" to clarify value assignment.
 For instance, column R_win_by_submission references the red fighter.

 <p align="center">
     <img src ="images/raw_data_head.png" width="1000px">